Steinkraft Zeolith nährstoffreiches Gemüse Blog Erdbeeren im Garten – klein, rot und voller Nährstoffe

 Frozen: Surprisingly good.
 Studies show that frozen strawberries retain their Vitamin C content and anthocyanins very well—often better than strawberries stored fresh in the refrigerator for days.
 If you have a good harvest: freezing is a wonderful option.

-Winnie—our divorce orphan who found a perfect home with Grandma and Grandpa—goes directly to the bush.
+Winnie—our divorce orphan, who found a perfect home with grandma and grandpa—goes directly to the bush.
 No hesitation.
 No weighing.
 Instinct.

 The most beautiful strawberry grows in the right soil.

 Strawberries are very sensitive to mineral supply—especially calcium, which strengthens cell walls and makes the fruit firm and storable.
-If the strawberry plant lacks calcium, soft fruits that quickly mold will result.
-Plants well supplied with calcium—via foliar fertilization with Grünkraft Calcium or through soil rich in available calcium—bear firmer, more storable, more aromatic fruits.
-In this article, you can read exactly how to achieve nutrient-rich strawberries step by step.
-And we've written a lot about diseases too.
+If the strawberry plant lacks calcium, soft fruits that quickly mold will develop.
+Plants well-supplied with calcium—through foliar fertilization with "Grünkraft Calcium" or through soil rich in available calcium—bear firmer, more storable, more aromatic fruits.
+In this article, you can read exactly how to get nutrient-rich strawberries step-by-step.
+And we've also written a lot about diseases.
 Planting nutrient-rich strawberries - understanding diseases, building soil, increasing Brix.

 Conclusion